Foodservice industry trends: Use data to improve employee retention

 Have you got the tools to bring your team with you on the journey?

-Jump on the latest foodservice industry trends and get started with a Celpax for free.
+Jump on the latest foodservice industry trends and get started with a Celpax.

 Hej!
 I’m Rebecca, co-founder at Celpax.
 We use simple tech tools for managers to improve their workplace.
 And build a better society while at it!
 Let’s discuss food service industry trends on Twitter?
 Or follow us on Linkedin.